RESUME

 summary

 Jenny Morber is a freelance science journalist with diverse and eclectic interests.
-She has written about HIV testing, fish camouflage, ancient fossils, 3D organ printing, vaginal anatomy, post-mortem sperm retrieval, and more.
+She has written about fish camouflage, ancient fossils, 3D organ printing, rape kits, vaginal anatomy, post-mortem sperm retrieval, whale poop, espionage, invasive species, science policy, and more.

 Previously, she edited scientific documents and grant proposals for Form and Content Media, the University of Minnesota, and others.